in2code-de/lux/Documentation/Privacy/OptInAndOptOut.md

 ### Opt-Out Plugin

-As known from Matomo (former known as Piwik) also Lux offers a Plugin fo an Opt-Out possibility for visitors.
+As known from Matomo (former known as Piwik) also LUX offers a Plugin fo an Opt-Out possibility for visitors.

 <img src="../Images/documentation_plugin_optout_frontend1.png" width="800" />

 ### Opt-In Functionality

-If you want to not automaticly track your visitors without their acceptence, you can use the opt-in functionality of Lux.
+If you want to not automaticly track your visitors without their acceptence, you can use the opt-in functionality of LUX.

 First of all, you have to disable the autoenable function via TypoScript constants: